Letter to Ephesus [EF uh suhs]

 The church even found some calling themselves apostles but found them to be false!

 3. Imagine being told by Jesus that you are there for His name’s sake and did not grow weary.

 I have always been told if you cannot take the heat get out of the kitchen!

 I would hate to hear Jesus telling me what he had against me.
 How about You?

 What did He have against them?

-Has your church lost the love it previously had for Jesus?
+They have lost the love it previously had for Jesus.
 For each other?
 For the lost?